 Photocopying (black & white and color), faxing service, binding, interlibrary loans, and laminating service are available for a nominal fee.
 Wi-fi, scanning, free public Internet access computers, proctoring services, books by mail (for shut-ins), and an Accucut die cut machine are also available at no cost at all branches.
 A notary is available at no cost most hours the library is open.
 A Quiet Booth is also available at both branches, suitable for online meetings or conference calls.

 Honaker Community Library

 Opened in 2001, a library in Honaker was made possible when upon her death, Mrs. Gaynelle Lockhart Albert donated her home to become a library.
 After several years of work and fundraising by the Friends of the Library and library staff, the renovated home opened in October 2001 as a branch of the Russell County Public Library.
-Now open 15 hours each week due, it remains a vibrant center for the community.
+Now open 17 hours each week, it is a vibrant center for the community.
 The Honaker Community Library dedicated the Williams Memorial Room April 2012; the room is used for library classes, programs, and community events.
 The Estate of C.P. & Elsa Williams made a generous donation to the building fund and the Friends of the Library raised money to match which funded most of the building and renovation.

 Russell County Public Library was established in 1959 as a Demonstration Library.
 Housed in several locations, including the basement of the County Courthouse, in 1989 the library moved to the Main Street location built especially as a library, funded in part through community donations.
 The Cumbow Room, used for library classes, programs, and community events, is named for William White Cumbow VI, who was chair of the Library Board when the building was constructed.
 The Cumbow Room also contains a memorial with the names of Russell County citizens who gave their life in service to their country during the 20th century.